AllisonHunter1/Ahunter_Final_CIDM3312/README.md

 # • Add Data Validation to all the necessary properties.

-• Add paging support to a razor page.
-For example, list only ten records at a time and allow the user to navigate to the next and previous pages.
-Disable the next/prev buttons as appropriate.
+# Add paging support to a razor page.
+For example, list only ten records at a time.

 • Add a search bar to at least one razor page.
 Allow the user to type in a search string and show only those results.